sunnyhd/homeintouch/README.md

     node server.js

-The application can also be run using the following files:
+The application can also be run using the following files (.sh on Linux, .cmd on Windows):

     startDev
     startProd